rafalp/Misago-GFX-Kit/README.md

 - - - -

-Copyright 2014 The Nunito Project Authors (contact@sansoxygen.com)
+Copyright 2011 The Pacifico Project Authors (https://github.com/Fonthausen/Pacifico)

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is copied below, and is also available with a FAQ at: